Best Examples of Black Friday Emails To Inspire Your Own

 “What?” and “How?” are very important, but your customers are also interested in “When?”.

-It might look overused, but the content or subject lines like “Don’t miss this chance!” or “Buy now!” (or even “BUY NOW!”) make people do things.
-Creating urgency is a psychological trick.
-It attracts attention by creating the FOMO effect (fear of missing out).
+It might look overused, but copy phrases or subject lines like “Don’t miss this chance!” or “Buy now!” (or even “BUY NOW!”) make people do things.
+It works because creating urgency is a psychological trick that attracts attention by triggering the FOMO effect (fear of missing out).
 This mechanic helps to stimulate demand and increase sales even at times that are unfavorable for the business.

 There are several ways you can create the urgency effect: